thewaspcat/qa-portfolio/docs/index.md

 ---

-Welcome to my **Quality Assurance portfolio**, which showcases my knowledge about manual software testing as well as my experience in test automation.
+Welcome to my **Quality Assurance portfolio**, which showcases my knowledge about manual software testing as well as my experience in test automation and defect reporting.

 This portfolio demonstrates:
 - Methodical approach to structuring test cases
 - Compliance with the official international requirements for software testing documentation <br> (ISO/IEC/IEEE 29119-3) and ISTQB® standards, **enhanced** with details for automation readiness
 - 1:1 mapping between manual test cases and automated test scripts for maximum traceability.
-- Industry-standard practices for test design, test execution and test maintenance.
+- Industry-standard practices for test design, test automation and bug reporting.

 ---

-The software under test is a mock e-commerce website: [Automation Exercise](https://www.automationexercise.com/) .
+The software under test is a public demo e-commerce website: [Automation Exercise](https://www.automationexercise.com/) .

 ---